 At close range, the router averaged 433 megabits per second.
 When I increased the distance to 40 feet, now it registered close to 390Mbps.

-On the 2.4GHz band, like most routers, the TEW-829DRU proved it was fast enough to deliver a modest Internet connection with the sustained Wi-Fi speed of 67Mbps and 141Mbps for long and close range, respectively.
+On the 2.4GHz band, like most routers, the TEW-829DRU proved it was fast enough to deliver a modest Internet connection with a sustained Wi-Fi speed of 67Mbps and 141Mbps for long and close range, respectively.

-Disappointing NAS speed
+Disappointing NAS performance

 This feature of the router is dead simple, however.
 Either you make the storage available to everyone in the network or restrict access to only the router’s admin account.
 There’s nothing else, such as media streaming or Time Machine backup.